lisp-mirror/lqml/examples/meshtastic/readme.md

 You will see a json output of all data sent/received.
 It simply uses the `print-json` convenience function from cl-protobufs.

+The message db uses **sqlite**, but in a lispy manner, storing basically just a plist for every message.

 Tested